- 1 Can I Keep My Motorcycle if the Insurance Company Totals It?

 Read about salvage titles at Edmunds.

 If you have a salvage title your insurance premium will likely be higher and you may have difficulty finding an insurance company willing to insure a motorcycle with a salvage title.
+If you find an insurance company, your insurer will probably only cover liability.

 The insurance company will deduct a few hundred dollars from the money they pay you for your totaled motorcycle.
 Most totaled motorcycles have a salvage value of $500-800.
 Whatever the salvage value is, your insurance company will deduct that from the money they pay you.